League of Arizona Cities and Towns: Leadership

 League activities are directed by a 25-member Executive Committee, consisting of mayors and councilmembers from across the state of Arizona.

 Committee officers are elected to two-year terms.
 Committee members are elected to one- or two-year overlapping terms.
 Members and officers of the Executive Committee are determined by all League members at the League's Annual Conference through a process coordinated by a Nominating Committee.

-The current President of the League's Executive Committee is Mayor Boyd Dunn, City of Chandler.
+The current President of the League's Executive Committee is Mayor Kevin Hartke, City of Chandler.